HomePhilosophy

 Alexander Diogenes drawing

 The Stoics think that one should not be blamed for things outside one’s control.
 Therefore, although a good archer aims at the target, the target is not his goal.
 It is not hitting the target that makes an archer a good archer, but merely doing all that he can to be a good archer.
 And this means he must try his best to hit the target while regarding hitting the target as indifferent to his ultimate goal.
 The Stoics suggest that we should have the same attitude towards our aims in life.
 Only our own actions and attitudes are within our power.
 And if you regard externals that are outside of your control as essential to happiness, you surrender responsibility for your own happiness to chance.
-The Stoics think this would be gravely mistaken.
+The Stoics think this would be a grave mistake.
 They think it is preposterous for our ultimate good not to be up to us.

 Diogenes drawing